onedata/op-worker/doc/architecture/storage/adding-new-storage-type.md

 This guide walks you through adding support for a new storage backend type to the Onedata storage configuration system.
-You will define typed contracts in op-panel-contracts, add REST translation in onepanel, and implement helper config logic in op-worker.
+You will define typed contracts in op-panel-contracts, add REST translation in onepanel, and implement helper spec logic in op-worker.
 Each storage type follows a consistent pattern; use POSIX or S3 as templates depending on whether your storage is filesystem-like or object-storage-like.